 This section introduces old slang words that are coined by combining two different words.

 飲みにケーション means “communication through drinking together”.
 It combines two words “飲む” (“drink”) and コミニケーション (“communication”).
-Some (old-fashioned) people insist that 飲みにケーシloanョン be indispensable to build a “real” relationship (, which explains why many Japanese people go for drinks with their boss and colleagues after work, and sleep like a log on the train to home.)
+Some (old-fashioned) people insist that 飲みにケーシloanョン be indispensable to build a “real” relationship (and that explains why many Japanese people go for drinks with their boss and colleagues after work, and sleep like a log on the train home.)

 バイナラ means “bye-bye/see you”.
 It combines two words “バイバイ” (bye-bye) and “さよなら” (“sayonara”).

 ダイジョウV is a joking way of saying “大丈夫 (だいじょうぶ)” meaning “I’m fine/no problem”.
-It combines “大丈夫” with ブイ (“V”), which adds a casual (and nowadays lame) tone to the word.
+It combines “大丈夫” with ブイ (“V”), which adds a casual (and nowadays lame) vibe to the word.

 Loanwords (mainly from English)

 This section introduces old-fashioned slang words based on foreign languages (mainly English).

 チョベリバ and チョベリグ are slang terms that used to be popular among female teenagers in the late 1990s (Nowadays, these words are often used to mock these people back then.)
 The words stand for “超ベリーバッド” and “超ベリーグッド” resp., where 超 means “extremely/super” and ベリーバッド/ベリーグッド are clearly loaned from “very bad/good” in English.
 Therefore, it means “super very bad/good” (quite redundant indeed, but sort of mitigated by the abbreviated form).